SEATTLE — Eli Allison's passion is cars. But you don't call your garage Repair Revolution unless you're trying to change more than the oil.

 Allison got denied sixteen times before a job offer finally came through.

 “On several occasions it was like 'we don't have any receptionist positions available,' and I'm like 'I'm here to work on cars.
 This is what I do.
 This is what I'm trained in,'" said Allison.

 “It was just like a time machine back to 1950, and as somebody who was born female and more feminine presenting at the time it was just a really hard industry to be in.

 “And so my dream was to open a shop and do it differently.”

 Repair Revolution is different.
 As some of the employees like to joke, they put the “gay” in “ga-rage”.
 It's especially friendly to the LGBTQ community but welcomes anyone with a car.

-“I feel pretty lucky," says Allison.
+“I feel pretty lucky," said Allison.
 "Everyone who works for me is here for the same reasons that I am.
 They were in the industry.They didn't like what they saw and they wanted to see it done differently.”